Newbeeer/stf/README.md

+## Outline

 Our implementation is heavily rely on the [EDM](https://github.com/NVlabs/edm) repo.
-Below we list our modification based on their original command lines for training, sampling and evaluation
+We highlight our modifications based on their original command lines for [training](#training new models), sampling and evaluation.

-## Training new models
+## Training new models with STF

 You can train new models using `train.py`.
 We provide example command line for CIFAR-10 unconditional generation: